elliotBraem/webnext/README.md

-# Fractality
+# akaios

-A blockchain-powered cloud operating system and full-stack web4 application framework
+A cloud ai-powered operating system

 ## The only valid roadmap